 I was thinking of the archway (whareroa) in downtown Auckland that leads into Aotea Square.
 Aotea Square is a public space that holds open concerts, markets, festivals and political rallies.
 I felt that it would be a good place to reimagine.
 The cityscapes in this picture show the development to come in the future.
 So seeing as it’s not on a marae, it’s not a traditional welcoming.
 It’s basically a welcoming though the gateway into the city to meet the people.”

-Steven Keewatin Sanderson (Plains Cree).
-Janes Smith Cree Nation.
-Picking up Where we Left Off.
+Steven Keewatin Sanderson (Plains Cree, James Smith Cree Nation).
+Picking Up Where We Left Off.
+2015.

 “The Turtle Translation App is about learning the old stories and ways with better communication.
 The idea is that future technology brings us back to who we are.”

 Elizabeth LaPensée (Anishinabe).
 Returning to Ourselves.
 2015.